pratyushpratik/TheDramaFever/README.md

 2. Build and run the project on the iOS Simulator or your physical device.

-3. Browse through the list of popular movies or use the search bar to find specific movies.
+3. Browse through the list of popular movies/dramas or use the search bar to find specific movies/dramas.

 ## Contributing